 Aim 1.
 Engineer the multi-scale modeling platform for 3D genome structure prediction and visualization

-We propose to develop methods to model chromatin structure from nuclear bioimaging data and then implement a multidimensional scaling (MDS) approach for this prediction.
-We will then compare the results of ChIA-PET and nuclear bioimaging data to validate structures and refine methods.
+We propose to develop methods that model chromatin structure from nuclear bioimaging data and then implement a multidimensional scaling (MDS) approach for this prediction.
+We will then compare the results of ChIA-PET and nuclear bioimaging data to validate chromatin structures and refine these methods.

 1.1.
 Modeling chromosome structure from nuclear imaging data.
 3D-FISH measurements provide valuable data for improved structure determination, and we propose to implement constraints from 3D-FISH for this purpose.
 In this technique, designed fluorescent probes mark the arms of chromosomes.
 We will develop and optimize an algorithm to perform image segmentation, i.e., estimation of surfaces of the regions containing each chromosome and the overall nucleus.
 This surface will be translated to a volume and denoised for image segmentation artifacts.
 To represent volume we will use an octree, a tree-based data structure commonly used to partition 3D space.
-We developed a prototype simulation with two constraining volumes: one for a painted chromosome and one for the cell nucleus.
+We have already developed a prototype simulation with two constraining volumes: one for a painted chromosome and one for the cell nucleus.
 Points on the chromosome are constrained to the specified volume and other chromosomes are prohibited.
 Nuclear constraint restricts the movement of all genomic loci.
-We implemented an initial single-move Monte Carlo (non-MDS) simulation based on 3D-FISH data from a GM12878 cell line with spatial constraints enforced on chromosome 1 and the nucleus (Fig. 3).
+We have implemented an initial single-move Monte Carlo (non-MDS) simulation based on 3D-FISH data from a GM12878 cell line with spatial constraints enforced on chromosome 1 and the nucleus (Fig. 3).
 Future data will involve simultaneous 3D-FISH from multiple labeled chromosomes, and we propose to generalize our image segmentation and structure inference for these constraints.